General Information

 You may consider contacting the Consumer Assistance Program in Burlington at 800-649-2424 (within Vermont only) or 802-656-3183 for assistance or requesting a consultation through the dealer with the manufacturer's district manager for review of the coverage denial.

-Board composition is determined by statute.
-There are five members and three alternate members (one new car dealer and alternate, one active technician and alternate, and three members and one alternate who have no direct involvement with the sale or service of vehicles or their parts).
+The board's composition is determined by statute.
+There are five members and three alternate members (one new car dealer and alternate, one active technician and alternate, and three members and one alternate without direct involvement with the sale or service of vehicles or their parts).

-The Board members are appointed by the Governor for a three-year term.
+The governor appoints the board members for a three-year term.
 Each full member may be appointed for two additional three-year terms.

 When will a hearing be held for my claim?